-The acceptances of ISLA are 64 msr in solid angle and $\pm 10$ % in momentum.
+The acceptances of ISLA are 64 msr in solid angle and ± 10 % in momentum.
 Contrary to most spectrometers with large acceptances, the focal plane of ISLA is very small.
 This is due to its highly symmetrical layout, in which the optics provide a point-to-point relationship between the target and the focus.
-As a result, the scattering angle of the reaction products emitted from the target can be directly deduced from position and angle measurements at the focus.
+As a result, the scattering angle of the reaction products emitted from the target can be directly deduced from position and angle measurements at the final focal plane.
 In addition, the symmetry of the design helps to reduce the high order aberrations to very small values, despite the large acceptances.

-The design of ISLA is geared towards its use with re-accelerated radioactive beams.
+The design of ISLA is geared towards its proposed use with re-accelerated radioactive beams.
 Contrary to most spectrometers using high-intensity stable beams, a spectrometer for radioactive beams only needs moderate selectivity, mostly to reject unreacted or scattered beam particles.
 One advantage in using radioactive beams to induce nuclear reactions lies in the low background that can be achieved by selecting a reaction where the reaction channels of interest are not among the weakest.
-One prominent usage of radioactive beams are in inverse kinematics reactions, where the probe is a light target (p, d, Li or Be) and structure information can be obtained on both the projectile and the reaction products.
+One prominent usage of radioactive beams are in inverse kinematics reactions, where the probe is a light target (p, d, 6.7Li or 9Be) and structure information can be obtained on both the projectile and the reaction products.
 Existing examples of such devices are the VAMOS spectrometer at GANIL [77], or the S800 spectrometer at NSCL [81].
 In both instances, the selectivity is only in magnetic rigidity.
 The large acceptances require large focal planes and sophisticated tracking to achieve a reasonable resolution and particle identification.
-ISLA will have an M/Q resolution of better than 1 part in

-1,000, important for the heavy mass region.
-An example of a simulation of the $\alpha$ 2n fusion-evaporation reaction between a Ni beam and a Cr target to produce Sn is shown in Figure 12.
-Even though this reaction is clearly not the strongest channel in this case, the tagging of the Sn charge states is very clean, with few to no contaminants superposed on the M/Q peaks.
-In addition, a small RF kicker placed at the isochronous focal plane can provide physical separation between the Sn and most of the other evaporation residues produced in the reaction, as well as regroup the most intense charge states of Sn at a single location.
+ISLA will have an M/Q resolution of better than 1 part in 1,000, important to resolve neighboring masses, even for heavy elements.
+An example of a simulation of the α 2n fusion-evaporation reaction between a 56Ni beam and a 50Cr target to produce 100Sn is shown in Figure 12.
+Even though this reaction is clearly not the strongest channel in this case, the tagging of the 100Sn charge states is very clean, with few to no contaminants superposed on the M/Q peaks.
+In addition, a small RF kicker placed at the isochronous focal plane can provide physical separation between the 100Sn and most of the other evaporation residues produced in the reaction, while also grouping the most intense charge states of 100Sn at a single location.
 The details of this unique capability are discussed in a recent publication [82].

-Figure 12: Simulation of the M/Q spectrum obtained from the time-of-flight measurement in ISLA, in the case of the ${}^{50}Cr({}^{56}Ni,\alpha 2n){}^{100}Sn$ reaction at 3.7 MeV/u.
-The peaks colored in red and labeled indicate the position of the ${}^{100}Sn$ charge states.
-The M/Q assumed in this simulation is 1 part in 2,000.
+FIGURE 12: SIMULATION OF THE M/Q SPECTRUM OBTAINED FROM THE TIME-OF-FLIGHT MEASUREMENT IN ISLA, IN THE CASE OF THE 50 Cr (56 Ni,A2n) 100 SN reaction at 3.7 MeV/u.
+The peaks colored in Red and labeled indicate the position of the 100 SN charge states.
+The M/Q resolution assumed in this simulation is 1 part in 2,000.

-The novelty of the ISLA design opens new possibilities, where one envisions $\gamma$ -ray and/or charged particle arrays around both the target and focal plane locations.
+The novelty of the ISLA design opens new possibilities, where one envisions γ -ray and/or charged particle arrays around both the target and focal plane locations.
 For example, the beta-decay of a nucleus could be studied at the same time as its level structure, or long-lived isomeric decays populated in a reaction could be detected.
-It is also worth mentioning that some experiments might use the first half of this spectrometer only, taking advantage of the dispersive plane to measure the kinematic properties of reaction products for reaction studies.
+It is also worth mentioning that some experiments might use only the first half of the spectrometer, taking advantage of the dispersive plane to measure the kinematic properties of reaction products for reaction studies.